uterine/guilded-fetecher/README.md

 npm install sqlite3

-Run auth.bat from the extracted folder to start the script
+Run auth.bat from the extracted folder